dangus2-0/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure starts with the first function calle personalDice once you hace place that arugument that is now preserve and now it will roll the dice wiht that name
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name will remain the same always the only thing will change is the roll number
 c.
 What is the lexical scope of `newRoll`?

 ### Task 2c - Exit Ticket